-Another 'Civil War?'
+Another 'Civil War'?
 Pessimism About Political Violence Deepens In A Divided Nation

 Since then the concept of a new civil war has seeped out into the open, especially on the right.

 "The Civil War on America's Horizon," reads a headline in last month's The American Conservative.
-On Townhall.com, a Trump supporter imagined how a civil war would turn out, in an article entitled "Why Democrats Would Lose the Second Civil War, Too."
+On Townhall.com, a Trump supporter imagined how a civil war would turn out, in an article titled "Why Democrats Would Lose the Second Civil War, Too."

 Meanwhile, The Federalist ran an op-ed advocating the breakup of the United States, arguing that it "may seem a bit outlandish now, but you won't think so once real domestic unrest comes to your town."